Taking taxis in Cannes

 I used to be quite intimidated by taking taxis around Cannes, which is not normal.
 Most people arriving at any strange airport always have a sneaking feeling they are going to be ripped off.
 How true is this at Nice airport?
 I’ve no figures.
 What I do have is a few words of advice:

-* Have the name and address of your hotel printed out, with a telephone number as well.
+* Have the name and address of your hotel printed out or visible on your phone, with a telephone number as well.
 Taximen know just about every hotel.
 But they might not be able to understand your accent.

 * Never talk over the taximan’s head.
 I’ve heard tales of people getting an earful after complaining to each other in English about the driver, figuring he wouldn’t understand!

 * How much does it cost to get to Cannes?
 For two people with two cases and briefcases, you’ll normally pay about €100 for an airport taxi.
 But what we call Cannes could in fact be anywhere between the towns of Juan-les-Pins and Mandelieu.
 If you’re staying in a hotel, ask beforehand if they have a special flat rate for the ride or if they operate a shuttle.
 It’s often good value.

 * Always check that the counter is at zero when you hail a cab at Nice airport or in the street.

 * There are supplements at night, usual €5.

 * If you feel you’ve been ripped off, get a receipt, note the taxi’s registration number and contact the customer helpdesk of the event you’re attending.

 Last thing to remember: Saturday is shopping day in downtown Cannes, so everything is that much slower.
 If you’re not in too much of a hurry and don’t have too many suitcases, the airport shuttle bus is a good value option (more info about bus and trains to Cannes).